communitiesuk/epb-aws-infrastructure/README.md

 `just install`
 `source ~/.bash_profile`

-This sets up alias `.j` to this specific file.
+This sets up alias `.j` to use this specific file.

 Example usage: `.j tfsec`